ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 }
 ```

 The base class also has a constructor that should be called using the `super()` method.
-It accepts a "type name" that identifies this specific type, the name of the current instance, a set of args and a `pulumi.ComponentResourceOptions`.
+It accepts a "type name" that identifies this specific type, the name of the current instance, a set of arguments and a `pulumi.ComponentResourceOptions`.
 For the current resource, it could be called like this

 ```typescript
 export class WebAppWithApplicationInsights extends pulumi.ComponentResource {